MatthewBroyles/MatthewBroyles/README.md

 - Currently studying at a bootcamp called Tech Elevator
 - Learning absolutely everything I can get my hands on
 - Would love to find work as a junior software engineer or any position that I can show off my talents
 - Love grinding leetcode in my free time.
-Solving problems is one of my favorite hobbies.
+Solving problems is one of my favorite hobbies and pass times.
+Currently fascinated with recursion and the complexity behind it.
 - Love puzzle games aswell and escape rooms!
 - Can't wait to share some of the projects I'm working on
 - Pet my dog :)